-But then I remembered two books I was super pumped for!
-Three Dark Crowns came out early this year (or late last year, I can’t remember exactly!) and the premise sounds super interesting because apparently antagonizing, murderous sisters make me happy.
+But then I remembered two books I was super pumped for, the first being Three Dark Crowns which came out early this year.
+(Did it??
+I don’t do my research??)
+The premise sounds super interesting because apparently antagonizing, murderous sisters make me happy.
 I’m going to go see a doctor.
-Dividing Eden was the other, which has a similar premise, so I guess you can tell what I’m into. *sweats*
+Dividing Eden was the other, which has a similar premise, so I guess you can tell what I’m into. *sweats* *calls doctor*

 I have a post with some more of my ancipitated reads of 2017 up here, if you want to check that out as well.
 (There are only FIVE.
 You can tell I hadn’t been blogging much.
 SHAME.)

 most ancipiated release for the second half of the year

 So again, I had a different answer to this before I thought about it some more, and initially, it was Wonder Woman: Warbringer by my favorite, Leigh Bardugo.
 BECUASE IT WOULD BE HERESY IF IT WASN’T, THAT’S WHY.
 But, bookstagram had to taunt me with the most magical looking book releasing this year, An Enchantment of Ravens.
 The story sounds so unique and it’s fantasy and it’s ravens and it’s fae anD WHAT ELSE DO YOU NEED TO KNOW?

 your biggest disappointment

 I’ve got three unfortunately.
 Caraval (please don’t kill me), Carve the Mark, and The Young Elites.
 If I haven’t fixed my star ratings for those yet, I will.
 I expected so much more from them even if I was entertained enough to finish them.
 They were just way too overhyped to live up to it.

 *I am ridiculous.
 I’m sorry you have to deal with me.

 biggest surprise of the year

-I’ll go with The Night Circus for this one!
+I’ll go with The Night Circus for this one.
 I expected a lot from it, but it truly surprised me with how much more it had to deliver.
 It was so mesmerizing and so unlike anything I’ve read.
 I didn’t give it a perfect 5 stars, but in hindsight, it might have deserved the extra star.

 favorite new-to-you or debut author